tbep-tech/seagrasstransect-dash/README.md

     - Run `wateratlas_source.R`.
 This will update the files `data/trndat.RData`, `docs/reportcard.jpg`, `docs/freqocc.jpg`, `docs/freqocctab.html`, `docs/trantab.csv`, `docs/tranocctab.csv`, `docs/metadata.html` and render the README file to show the update date.
     - Graphics created here appear on <https://tbep.org/seagrass-assessment/> and <https://tampabay.wateratlas.usf.edu/seagrass-monitoring/>
 1. Update tbeptools at <https://github.com/tbep-tech/tbeptools>
     - Recreate the file `data/transect.RData` by running the example code in `R/transect.R`.
-Update the Roxygen to change the date up of update and row count in the new file.
+Update the Roxygen to change the date of update and row count in the file.
     - Change year to current in the files (one instance in each file) `R/anlz_transectave.R`, `R/anlz_transectavespp.R`, `R/show_compplot.R`, `R/show_transect.R`, `R/show_transectavespp.R`, `R/show_transectmatrix.R`, `R/show_transectsum.R`, `vignettes/seagrasstransect.Rmd`.
     - Run `devtools::document()` to update documentation
     - Update date and version in DESCRIPTION